Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Introduction

 \subsection{Background and Related Work}

 Automated error detection techniques aim to identify instances that may be labeled incorrectly or inconsistently within a given dataset \cite{klie_annotation_2022}.
-Once these potential errors are detected, they can be forwarded for manual review by human annotators or processed via annotation error correction methods.
+Once these potential errors are detected, they can be forwarded for manual review by human annotators or processed via other annotation error correction methods.
 Error detection has been implemented across diverse domains in natural language processing \cite{barnes_sentiment_2019, alt_tacred_2020, klie_annotation_2022}, and image classification \cite{northcutt_pervasive_2021, bernhardt_active_2022}.
 However, the logic of error modeling can be applied to a variety of supervised ML tasks.

-One key distinction between error detection techniques is whether the approach is variation-based, rule-based, or model-based \cite{klie_annotation_2022}.
+Previous literature has distinguished between variation-based, rule-based, or model-based approaches to error detection \cite{klie_annotation_2022}.
 Variation-based approaches generally rely on inputs labeled by multiple annotators.
 For example, in settings where only one label can be correct, disagreement across annotators can indicate annotation errors.
-Similarly, annotator disagreement can be captured by computing variation metrics like label entropy across annotators, such that high entropy would be indicative of annotation errors \cite{hollenstein_inconsistency_2016}.
+Annotator disagreement can be captured by computing variation metrics like label entropy across annotators, such that high entropy would be indicative of annotation errors \cite{hollenstein_inconsistency_2016}.
 While variation-based error detection methods are easy to implement, one major disadvantage is that they are limited to crowd-sourced scenarios, where more than one annotator label is produced for each instance.
 Requiring multiple labels can introduce significant costs to annotation processes.

 Rule-based techniques, on the other hand, are useful when there are clear annotation guidelines that can be translated into formal rules.
 In such situations, annotations that are impossible given the set of rules would be flagged as incorrect.
 For example, errors can be flagged if an annotator picks a label that is not applicable to the given task.
 In language annotation tasks, n-grams that are lexically or morphologically impossible would fall into this category \cite{kveton_semi-automatic_2002}.
 However, while rule-based approaches can prove to be highly effective, they are typically tailored to a very specific task, imposing limits on generalizability.
 Additionally, they only apply to a specific subset of errors, namely those that are the result of objective rule violations.